 If you are yet to trim your leaves and they are still moist on the plant, there’s still time for you to juice your cannabis leaves.
 When you consume the leaves raw, they become superfoods.
 In fact, the cannabinoids in cannabis are absorbed much easier by the body when it is consumed raw.
 So don’t let your leaves dry out after you trim them.
 Put them in a blender with whatever other ingredients you love to add to smoothies (like coconut milk and a banana), and you have yourself the perfect morning smoothie.

 4. Sprinkle the leaves on your pizza

-Your dried marijuana leaves work exactly the same way oregano does!
+Your dried cannabis leaves work exactly the same way oregano does!
 Once they have been dried and ground up, you can use the leaf as a herb.
 They add nutritional value to your food and for someone with a keen taste for cannabis, the taste will be welcomed.
-You’re free to sprinkle dried marijuana leaves on your pasta, your salads and even your breakfast.
+You’re free to sprinkle dried cannabis leaves on your pasta, your salads and even your breakfast.